 In 2005, Amy Crehore participated in Monte Beauchamp's first ever Blab!
-Art Show at Track 16 Gallery in Santa Monica, CA along with her colleagues from the illustration world.
-Since then, she has shown with many galleries across the USA.
+Art Show at Track 16 Gallery in Santa Monica, CA. Since then, she has shown with many galleries across the USA.
 Most of these galleries showcase new contemporary figurative painting.
 Sometimes called pop surrealism, this movement has roots in the comics and illustration worlds.
 Galleries such as The Shore Institute of Contemporary Art (NJ), Robert Berman Gallery (Santa Monica, CA), Thinkspace Gallery (L.A., CA), Roq la Rue Gallery (Seattle, WA), Last Rites (NYC), Ad Hoc Gallery (Brooklyn, NY), M Modern Gallery (Palm Springs), Corey Helford Gallery (L.A.), Applegate Gallery (Santa Monica, CA), Copro Gallery (Santa Monica, CA) and Parlor Gallery (Asbury Park, NJ) have all shown Amy's work.

-In 2015, Amy began exhibiting bi-annually with Jiro Miura Gallery in Tokyo, Japan and in 2017, Antonio Colombo Gallery of Milan, Italy mounted a special four-women show featuring many examples of her art.
+In 2015, Amy began exhibiting bi-annually with Jiro Miura Gallery in Tokyo, Japan and in 2017, Antonio Colombo Gallery of Milan, Italy mounted a special show featuring 15 examples of Amy's artwork (current and historic pieces).

-In Sept.
-2020, she exhibited in the 15th Annual Blab! show at Copro Gallery in Santa Monica, CA (her 6th Blab! show).
-She is currently participating in a group show in New Orleans, LA at Mortal Machine Gallery and will show again in Tokyo in 2021.
+In 2020 Amy exhibited in the 15th Annual Blab! show at Copro Gallery in Santa Monica, CA (her 6th Blab! show) and in a group show at Mortal Machine Gallery in New Orleans, LA.

-Amy Crehore's figurative paintings are intuitive and poetic with touches of humor and sensuality.
+Amy Crehore's paintings are intuitive, poetic and timeless; a fictional realism drawn from memories and feelings and rendered with humor.
 She is inspired by the compositions of modern European masters such as Felix Vallotton, Felice Casorati, Picasso, Edouard Vuillard, Antonio Donghi, Giorgio De Chirico, Magritte, Matisse and Balthus as well as earlier painters such as Goya and Giotto.
-Comics, antique musical instruments, vintage children's books, nature, movies and novels have all influenced her work.
+Comics, antique musical instruments, American roots music, vintage children's books, nature, cats, films and early photography have all influenced her work.

-Amy and her husband, Lou Reimuller, sometimes play 1920s blues music in a band called The Hokum Scorchers.
+Amy and her husband, Lou Reimuller, played 1920s-30s blues music in a band called The Hokum Scorchers for many years.
 Together, they have designed and built a few one-of-a-kind ukuleles (Lou is a luthier).
 In 2009, Amy painted designs on a selection of vintage ukuleles for her solo show at Thinkspace Gallery in Los Angeles.
 They were exhibited alongside her original canvases.